Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Data analysis

 \subsection{ZTF (2018-2020)}

 Zwicky Transient Facility (ZTF) has been conducting a time-domain survey using a wide-field camera with 47 square degree field of view mounted on the Samuel Oschin 48-inch Schmidt telescope at Palomar Observatory since 2017.
 Northern Sky Public Survey is a three-day cadence survey of the Northern Sky with ZTF-$g$ and ZTF-$r$ bands, and other private programs are also obtaining $g$, $r$, and $i$ band images over a fraction of the sky \citep{gra19}.
-As described by \cite{war20}, ZTF detected the 2019 outburst event of SDSS1133 and reported a transient detection alert on MJD=58596 (2019 April 23), and recorded the transient as ZTF19aafmjfw \citep[see][for details of the ZTF alert system]{pat19} \footnote{\href{https://antares.noao.edu/alerts/data/14589650}{https://antares.noao.edu/alerts/data/14589650}; \href{https://lasair.roe.ac.uk/object/ZTF19aafmjfw/}{https://lasair.roe.ac.uk/object/ZTF19aafmjfw/}}.
+As described by \cite{war21}, ZTF detected the 2019 outburst event of SDSS1133 and reported a transient detection alert on 2019 April 23 (MJD=58596), and recorded the transient as ZTF19aafmjfw \citep[see][for details of the ZTF alert system]{pat19} \footnote{\href{https://antares.noao.edu/alerts/data/14589650}{https://antares.noao.edu/alerts/data/14589650}; \href{https://lasair.roe.ac.uk/object/ZTF19aafmjfw/}{https://lasair.roe.ac.uk/object/ZTF19aafmjfw/}}.

 The pipeline-processed data both from public and private surveys are made public via the ZTF Public Data Release.
 ZTF DR4 pipeline-processed $g$, $r$, and $i$ band single-epoch images (sciimg.fits; primary science image of database field = 788) and associated PSF model images (sciimgdaopsfcent.fits; PSF estimate at science image center) were downloaded from the Science Data System at IPAC \citep{mas19,bel19}.
 The ZTF DR4 includes images taken during the period of 2018 March 25 - 2020 June 29, 2018 April 6 - 2020 June 29, and 2018 April 6 - 2019 June 18 in the $g$, $r$, and $i$ band, respectively. {\tt INFOBITS} in the image header was used to remove bad-quality flagged images from the analysis below.
-At the position of SDSS1133, 286, 281, and 29 unflagged images in the $g$, $r$, and $i$ band are available in the ZTF DR4.
+The magnitude zero-points estimated by the ZTF pipeline (written in the image header) were used to calibrate the instrument magnitudes to AB magnitudes \citep[specifically, the PS1 system;][]{mas19}.
+Color terms \citep{mas20} were neglected, which do not affect the final results since SDSS1133's colors, $g-r$ or $r-i$, are close to 0 (Figure~\ref{fig:ztf_lc_zoom}).